mythril-forge/vanilla-spells/spells/level-3/hunger-of-hadar.md

 The void creates a warp in the fabric of space, and the area is difficult terrain.
 Any creature that starts its turn in the area takes `2d6` cold damage.
-Any creature that ends its turn in the area must succeed on a Dexterity Saving Throw or take `2d6` acid damage as milky, otherworldly tentacles rub against it.
+Any creature that ends its turn in the area must succeed on a Dexterity saving throw or take `2d6` acid damage as milky, otherworldly tentacles rub against it.

 ---